 I have Relapsing Remitting Multiple Sclerosis so I spend the time when the disease clobbers me for walking by sitting and perhaps doing a bit of image editing instead.

 I upgraded my account from using a basic WordPress address to my current cornishbearsphotos.com.
-Hopefully, as I have to pay for it, encouraging me to be a little bit more professional about it all.
+Hopefully, as I have to pay for it, it will encourage me to be a little bit more professional about it all.
 Wouldn’t hold your breath though.

 If you happen to like my pictures too, that’s great, I’m glad you enjoy them and do pop in to have a look another time.

 If you really like some images there’s now a Redbubble shop, so you could purchase one and still be looking at it on your wall even when there’s a power cut.

 PS: My site was featured on WordPress Discover in March 2018 as an Editors’ Pick.
 Click on the image to go to the post I wrote when I found out.